AP analysis: NFL teams lost over $500M to injuries in 2019

 “That’s why you don’t get tackled,” the player nicknamed “Cheetah” and self-proclaimed fastest man in the NFL said Monday night.
 “You just got to learn how to juke better, baby, you know?
 That’s why we put those offseason moments in, you know?”

 The NFL keeps tweaking rules and tracking data from players in trying to keep them healthier.
-But concussions rose to 145 this year, 10 more than 2018.
-The AP’s analysis found concussions cost more in terms of salary and salary cap hits on average ahead of knee, neck and ankle injuries.
+But concussions rose to 145 this year, 10 more than in 2018.
+The AP’s analysis found concussions cost more in terms of salary and salary-cap hits on average, ahead of knee, neck and ankle injuries.

-More than 60 percent of injuries this season came in the lower extremities, with knees No. 1, according to the injury information released by the NFL last Thursday.
+More than 60% of injuries this season came in the lower extremities, with knees No. 1, according to the injury information released by the NFL last Thursday.
 The league has a task force studying those injuries to better prevent them.

 Some other findings from the study:

-— Players making under a million dollars a year are more likely to land on injured reserve than those that make more.
+— Players making under $1 million per year are more likely to land on injured reserve than those who make more.
 Of the 248 players in the AP database making $1 million or less against the salary cap, 195 were put on IR (78.6%).
-For players making more than $1 million, 137 of 325 were put on IR (42.2%)
+For players making more than $1 million, 137 of 325 were put on IR (42.2%).

 The NFC champs also were without injured receivers Trent Taylor and Jalen Hurd all year.
 San Francisco lost left tackle Joe Staley to a broken leg in Week 2 followed by right tackle Mike McGlinchey and fullback Kyle Juszczyk with knee injuries in early October.